 There are many important things to consider as you research and compare programs.
 Before making your final choice, make sure you know (and like) the answers to the following questions:

 Meet or Exceed the Admission Requirements

-Once you’ve narrowed down your top-choice schools, you’ll need to make sure you meet their admission requirements.
+Once you’ve narrowed down your preferred schools, you’ll need to make sure you meet their admission requirements.
 Different programs require different things, but there are generally some standard benchmarks to meet:

 Other requirements will vary depending on the program, as well as your educational background.
 For example, if your bachelor’s degree wasn’t in psychology, you might need to take a semester or two of undergrad prerequisites such as statistics, biology, and social sciences.

 Along with meeting or exceeding the standard requirements, there are other things you can do to make your application stand out.
 Volunteering in the mental health field will not only give you valuable experience that can help you determine the specialty you want to pursue, but it will also look good on your application.
 What’s more, volunteer positions are an ideal place to network with other professionals in the field and make connections that can earn you strong letters of recommendation.

 You’ll stand out especially, experts say, if you get some research experience and write a compelling statement of purpose.
 Work in a lab setting to prove that you understand research methodology and documentation will show commitment and give you a deeper academic experience.
 But because this is ultimately a field in which you’ll be working with and helping people, it will also help to draft an engaging story detailing your passion for psychology.
 Describing what drew you to this area of study in a college essay-style statement of purpose—which can be a stand-alone document or part of your essay—will demonstrate next-level dedication to the field.

 As simple as it sounds, cover the basics.
 Get started on your applications early so you’ll have plenty of time to get your application materials together and have advance notice of any supplemental materials a school may require.